tylerhuntington/biositing-docs/docs/user-guide/rest-api.md

 # Biositing Tool API (v1)

-tyler The Biositing Tool API is an open API for accessing core data and in our tool based on REpresentational State Transfer (REST) principles.
+tyler tarr The Biositing Tool API is an open API for accessing core data and in our tool based on REpresentational State Transfer (REST) principles.
 In a RESTful system, information is organized into **resources**, each of which is uniquely